 The penalties for first-degree robbery can include fines of up to $10,000 and prison time of up to nine years.

 As we mentioned, second-degree robbery is generally not treated as harshly as first-degree robbery.
-Second-degree robbery charges are used to prosecute acts of robbery that do not meet the definition of first-degree robbery.
+Second-degree robbery charges are used to prosecute acts of robbery that does not meet the definition of first-degree robbery.

 You can be fined up to $10,000 and sent to prison for up to five years if you are convicted of second-degree robbery in Thousand Oaks.
 Let a criminal defense lawyer start working on your case right now if you are accused of any type of robbery.